 a Mean scores after 24, 48 and 72 hours (shaded).

-A GLP-compliant study was conducted in accordance with the
+A GLP-compliant study was conducted in accordance with EC

-deviation.
-Dicopper chloride trihydroxide was used for the study.
-Three
+significant deviation.
+Dicopper chloride trihydroxide was used for the

-acclimatised prior to dosing.
-0.1 g of the test substance was applied
+were acclimatised prior to dosing.
+0.1 g of the test substance was

-into the conjunctival sac of the right eye of each rabbit and the
+applied to the corneal surface of the right eye of each rabbit and the

 eyelids held together for one or two seconds before release.
-Animals
+After

 were examined for signs of eye irritation after 1, 24, 48 and 72 hours

-conjunctival redness (up to score 1) of the eyes in some animals at one
+and chemosis (up to score 4) of the eyes in all animals at one or more

-or more assessment times.
-Effects persisted for up to 72 hours (iris
+assessment times.
+Effects persisted in one or more animals for up to 14

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.Reproduction or further distribution of this information may be subject to copyright protection.
 Use of the information without obtaining the permission from the owner(s) of the respective information might violate the rights of the owner.